appcircleio/appcircle-docusaurus/docs/distribute/downloading-binaries.md

 When the link is clicked, users will then be redirected to the tester portal.;

-If your distribution requires enrollment, users will be asked to create an enrollment account.
-If your distribution requires a login, users will be asked to log into the tester portal.

 :::info

 The accounts used in the tester portal are completely independent from Appcircle accounts and only used for downloading shared apps.